natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 A **boot sector virus** is a type of malware that infects a system's boot partition or the Master Boot Record (MBR) of a hard disk.
 During startup and before security software can be executed, the virus executes a malicious code.
 Once a computer is infected, a boot sector virus will try to infect every disk that is accessed on the infected system.

-A **browser hijacker** is a malware program that modifies web browser settings without the user's permission and redirects the user to websites, the user had not intended to visit.
+A **browser hijacker** is a malware program, that modifies web browser settings, without the user's permission and redirects the user to websites the user had not intended to visit.
 It is often called a browser redirect virus because it redirects the browser to other, usually malicious, websites.

 A **direct action computer virus** is a class of self-replicating malware that is attached to an executable file.
-They are typically embedded in, otherwise, legitimate programs that require execution to run.
+They are, typically, embedded in, otherwise, legitimate programs that require execution to run.
 After downloading and executing an infected program, the direct action computer virus will spread.

 A **file-infecting virus** is a type of malware that infects executable files with the intent to cause permanent damage or make them unusable.
 A file-infecting virus overwrites code or inserts infected code into an executable file.

-A **macro virus** is written in the same macro language used to create software programs such as Microsoft Excel or Word.
+A **macro virus** is written in the same macro language, used to create software programs, such as Microsoft Excel or Word.
 It centers on software applications and does not depend on the operating system (OS).
 As a result, it can infect any computer running any kind of OS, including Windows, macOS and Linux.

 A **multipartite virus** is a fast-moving virus that uses file infectors or boot infectors to attack the boot sector and executable files simultaneously.
 Most viruses either affect the boot sector, the system, or the program files.